csmith/certwrapper/README.md

 # certwrapper

-`certwrapper` is a wrapper that requests and maintains a certificate from an ACME server (such as Let's Encrypt), and then runs another program that will make use of it.
+`certwrapper` is a wrapper that requests and maintains a certificate from an ACME server (such as Let's Encrypt) using a DNS challenge, and then runs another program that will make use of it.
 The certificate is refreshed before it is due to expire, and the underlying process is SIGHUP'd.

 This is designed to be used by other services that accept PEM certificates but don't have their